1991–92 Miami Heat season

-On December 17, 1991, the Heat suffered a 68-point road loss to the Cleveland Cavaliers, 148–80 as the Cavaliers had set an NBA record with the second largest margin of victory in a game.
+The Heat finished 15th in the NBA in home-game attendance, with an attendance of 613,583 at the Miami Arena during the regular season.
+Following the season, Jon Sundvold was released to free agency.
+On December 17, 1991, the Heat suffered a 68-point road loss to the Cleveland Cavaliers, 148–80 at the Coliseum at Richfield, as the Cavaliers had set an NBA record with the second largest margin of victory in a game.